joselatines/speech-recognition-text-comparison/README.md

 ## About My Project
 As a non-native English speaker, I found it challenging to improve my English pronunciation without having native speakers around me to practice with.
 So, I decided to create an app to help me with this task.

+This program is designed to improve your pronunciation skills by using speech recognition and text comparison.
+By pasting your lecture text into the provided text box and clicking on the "Recognize Speech" button, the program listens to you as you read the text aloud.
+It then compares your speech to the text, identifying any pronunciation mistakes you may have made.
+If you do make a mistake, the program will indicate which words you mispronounced and provide you with an audio file of the correct pronunciation.
+Additionally, you can also load your own audio file to compare it with the lecture text, and the program supports multiple languages, including English and Spanish.

 ## How to use

 1. Clone the repository to your local machine.